Liturgy and Sacraments

 “The marriage covenant, by which a man and a woman form with each other an intimate communion of life and love, has been founded and endowed with its own special laws by the Creator.
 By its very nature it is ordered to the good of the couple, as well as to the generation and education of children.
 Christ the Lord raised marriage between the baptized to the dignity of a sacrament.”
 (CCC 1660)

 Congratulations!
-The St. John parish community rejoices with couples called to the Vocation of Marriage and Family.
+The Saint John the Evangelist parish community rejoices with couples called to the Vocation of Marriage and Family.

 Additional Resources for Marriage Preparation from the USCCB